-For mechanisms of type B no rating of strength is specified in accordance with ITSEM.
-But even if an attack potential according to level high is considered in the vulnerability assessment phase, no exploitable vulnerability was detected in the assumed environment (cf. chapter 3, Security Target).
+For mechanisms of type B no rating of the strength is specified in accordance with the criteria.
+But even if an attack potential according to level high was considered in the vulnerability assessment phase, no exploitable vulnerability could be detected in the assumed environment.